dlabouesse/web-server-installer/README.md

 This phase connects to the server(s) as the specified user and uses your personal SSH key.

 Run `ansible-playbook -i hosts/{{domain}}/hosts.yml playbook.yml` to run this phase.

+### 3. Post-install phase
+- Update DKIM DNS records (if enabled, see [Optional DKIM support](#Optional-DKIM-support))
+- Log in to Grafana with `admin/admin` credentials and change the password.
+  - Test the SMTP configuration by sending a test email from the `Admin email` contact point.

 **You're all set!**